Keyboard shortcuts

 apply

 Function to extend the current configuration with additional modules.
-Re-evaluates the configuration with the original settings plus the new module.
+Can accept a single module, or a list of modules.
+Re-evaluates the configuration with the original settings plus the new module(s).

 Type: function that evaluates to a(n) raw value (read only)